Data-Efficient Classification of Radio Galaxies: Experiments and results

 The training loss starts with a value of 0.5416 (Figure~\ref{fig:lossVsbatch_v2}) and later follows a steadily downward path with the increase in the number of batches processed.
 It reaches a minimum of 0.1588 at the end of the last epoch.
 The validation loss starts with a value of 0.5116, reaches a minimum value of 0.2598 near the end of the batch processing.

 This model performed very well on the validation set with slightly better performance than Version 1 of the DenseNet-161 experiment.
-The few cases where the sources are classified incorrectly are shown in Figure~\ref{fig:aug_losses_v2}.
+Individual class metrics for the validation set are presented in Table~\ref{table:Valid_v2}.
+The few cases where sources are classified incorrectly are shown in Figure~\ref{fig:aug_losses_v2}.
+Again, the figure provides values for the loss specific to the sample and the probability of correct prediction which is very low as expected with respect to the incorrect classification.

-The performance of the model on the test set provided an overall accuracy of 92.82\%.
-The accuracy values per class can be observed from the Figure~\ref{fig:confmat_v2}.
-Individual class metrics for test set can be observed from Table~\ref{table:Test_v2}.
+For the balanced dataset, the test set provided an overall accuracy of 92.1 $\pm$ 0.4 based on multiple randomly initialized runs.
+The individual class metrics for the test set are presented in Table~\ref{table:Test_v2}.